Page last updated: 17 April 2026

 Overarching statement

-This transparency statement explains how the FMA collects, uses and shares information gathered about members of the public or other entities in accordance with the Information Gathering Model Standards issued by the State Services Commission (SSC) for information gathering.
+This transparency statement explains how the FMA collects, uses and shares information gathered about members of the public or other entities in accordance with the Information Gathering Model Standards issued by the State Services Commission (SSC) for information gathering and the Privacy Act 2020.

 We gather information both directly and indirectly to fulfil our statutory powers, functions and duties as a regulator and Crown entity, including for the purposes of: